Patrick Bloche

-Life
+Political career

+Career in local politics

-He has been a Member of the Socialist Party since the age of 16 (1972), is a member of the General Council of Paris, and has been a member of the Paris City Council since June 1995.
+Bloche has been a member of the Socialist Party since the age of 16 (1972), is a member of the General Council of Paris, and has been a member of the Paris City Council since June 1995.

-First, a close collaborator of Georges Sarre, it is long-standing member of CERES.
+First, a close collaborator of Georges Sarre, Bloche is a long-standing member of CERES.
 But in 1991, he was one of the supporters of the commitment of France in the Gulf War, and for this reason he broke definitively with Jean-Pierre Chevenement and Georges Sarre.